 According to Smart Insights, Google receives approximately 4,464,000,000 search queries per day - this shows the sheer volume of information available at the click of a button.

-- 67% of consumers read online reviews in order to help them make a purchase decision.
+- 67% of consumers read online reviews in order to help them make a purchase decision (source: Moz).

 Image source: Moz

-- 82% of customers research products on their phones when making an in-store purchase.
+- 82% of customers research products on their phones when making an in-store purchase (source: Ad Age).

-- 92% of South Africans use their mobile devices to browse the internet.
-Internet usage is pervasive across all age groups, however the younger generations spend the most time online.
+- 92% of South Africans use mobile devices and internet usage is pervasive across all age groups, with the younger age groups coming online more frequently.

 Image source: Think with Google

-- Millennials (Generation Y) will soon be the largest demographic in the workforce.
-This means they’re soon to be the most important customers to focus on, as their buying power increases.
+- Millennials (Generation Y) will soon be the largest demographic in the workforce, which means they’re soon to be the most important customers to focus on, as their buying power increases.

 Generation Y are digital natives, and grew up with the internet and social media.
 As a result, they’re more likely to turn to their peers for advice (using forums like Quora) when it comes to making a purchase decision.
-According to Inbound Marketing Agents’ (IMA) blog, “millennial consumers trust their peers over ads”.
+Inbound Marketing Agents write, “Millennial consumers trust their peers over ads”.

 - Social media has amplified the power of the word of mouth.
 Businesses now have a unique opportunity to strengthen their relationships with consumers as they can communicate with people on a very personal level.